-Referrals Website, Office of Student Accessibility: This webpage offers a variety of links to searchable databases of off-campus providers, including LC’s new MiResource platform.
-In addition, you can find guidance on this page for how to find the right provider for your needs.
+Referrals Website, Office of Student Accessibility: This webpage offers a variety of links to searchable databases of off-campus providers and on how to find the right provider for your needs.

 Self Help Virtual Pamphlets, Everything from Alcohol and Substance Use to getting help with Writing; there are over 31 Pamphlets

-Coming Out as You, Information from the Trevor Project for LGBTQ to guide people in coming out
+The Coming Out Handbook, Information from the Trevor Project for LGBTQ to guide people in coming out

 Queer Resource Center, The QRC is a resource center serving the lesbian, gay, bisexual, transgender, queer, questioning, asexual, omnisexual, polysexual, pansexual and allied community at Lewis & Clark College.

-Help a Friend In Need is a community guide for Facebook users to help college students identify potential warning signs that a friend might be in emotional distress and in need of help.
+Help a Friend In Need is a community guide for social media users to help college students identify potential warning signs that a friend might be in emotional distress and in need of help.

 NIH National Institute on Drug Abuse, NIDA’s mission is to lead the Nation in bringing the power of science to bear on drug abuse and addiction.